pschaus/book_lepl1402/source/part1.rst

 How do Java programs look like?
 ===============================

-Here is source code of the :ref:`hello_world_java` automatically created by IntelliJ in your project:
+Here is source code of the example program automatically created by IntelliJ in your project:

 ..  code-block:: java
-    :caption: Example Program in Java
-    :name: hello_world_java

     public class Main {
         public static void main(String[] args) {